GokceKo/DCM-PEB-Dyslexia/README.md

 Software Requirements:

-MATLAB (R2021a or later)
+MATLAB (R2023a or later)

 SPM12 toolbox

 Dependencies:
-Ensure that SPM12 and BrainNet Viewer are added to your MATLAB path.
+Ensure that SPM12 is added to your MATLAB path.

 Usage Instructions

-Preprocessing and GLM Specification:
+GLM Specification:

-Run the script XXXXXXX.m to specify and estimate first-level and group-level general linear models.
+Specify and estimate first-level and group-level general linear models using spm batch.

 VOI Extraction: